'Composed upon Westminster Bridge' Analysis

 Certain lines stand out for their sense of wonder - lines 4, 5, 8, 9, 10 - and overall the word intimacy isn't lost to the differing rhythms.

 One oddity is line 13 that starts with Dear God! - you can just picture Wordsworth on the carriage top exclaiming.
-He liked to use such phrases in some of his poetry, an attempt to reflect the language of the street?
+He liked to use such phrases in some of his poetry, an attempt to reflect the more common human response.

 So, in conclusion, beyond reality lies the romantic, be it a city turned into a natural phenomenon as in this sonnet, coated, some might say, in too sweet a layer of wonder.